If you think you may be a victim of identity theft, you should contact the IRS right away. You will want to:

 - File a paper tax return for the current year

-- File a return using an IP PIN for the upcoming years
+- File a return using an Identity Protection PIN for the upcoming years

 2. Next, you will need to contact the Social Security Administration to find out what employers or taxes have been reported using your Social Security Number.

 3. Contact your local Police Department and file a police report indicating your identity was stolen.
 Provide the police department with any information you have received regarding your tax returns and the Social Security Administration.